NREL/EnergyPlus/design/FY2018/NFP-WindowShadeOrder.md

 Remove "Shading Control Type" field from FenestrationSurface:Detailed, Window and GlazedDoor objects.

-Rename the WindowProperty:ShadingControl object to WindowShadingControl and replace the reference to this aboject where ever it occurs.
+Rename the WindowProperty:ShadingControl object to WindowShadingControl and replace the reference to this object wherever it occurs.

 ### WindowShadingControl